Encryption and Key Management for vSphere

 Supported Versions of vSphere and vSAN

-Alliance Key Manager for VMware version 4.6 supports and is certified for vSphere version 6.5 and later, and vSAN version 6.6 and later.
+Alliance Key Manager for VMware version 4.6 supports and is certified for vSphere Enterprise Plus and vSphere Platinum version 6.5 and later, and vSAN version 6.6 and later.
 Current Alliance Key Manager customers on a support contract can upgrade to version 4.6 at no charge.
+If you have questions regarding the different versions of VMware vSphere, click here to learn more.

 VMware Technology Alliance Partner